rajeshkarka/appointment/README.md

 # appointment

+To run angular application.

+Install angular cli
+npm install -g @angular/cli

+ng build (to build application) ng serve (to start application with npm)

-To Run as a Appointment application
+To run as a Appointment application

 Using Maven plugin: